tenzir/tenzir/web/docs/tql2/operators/compress.md

 ## Examples

-Export all events in a Gzip-compressed NDJSON file:
+### Export all events in a Gzip-compressed NDJSON file

 ```tql
 export